 What Are Vendor Guarantees?
 A Vendor Guarantee or Vendor Assurance Program is when you have goods pre-sold but your credit and/or time in business will not allow you to buy the goods from your supplier.
 Many times a Vendor Assurance Program is also utilized with Invoice Factoring Facility.

 For example, you have an order to supply cleaning supplies to the government.
-Your supplier wants to be paid in advance or a guarantee that they will get paid.
+Your supplier wants payment in advance or a guarantee that they will receive a payment.
 An invoice factoring company knowing that they will factor your invoice will guarantee payment to your vendor or pay out of advance proceeds.

 Some key points to remember about Vendor Guarantees:

 - Your supplier needs to agree to this arrangement

 - The factoring company will only pay your supplier if you factor invoices.
 This is very important!

 - Once an invoice is factored, the factoring company remits the funds (or part thereof) to your suppliers